Who We Are

 Her Majesty's Fire Service Inspectorate in Scotland (HMFSI) is led by Simon Routh-Jones QFSM, FIFireE, FCMI, Chief Inspector of the Scottish Fire and Rescue Service.

-There are two Assistant Inspectors, who are appointed by Ministers, and a small inspection support team.
+There are three Assistant Inspectors, who are appointed by Ministers, and a small inspection support team.

 What We Do